ilooner/DC_blog/DimensionsComputationBlog_Part_2.md

 ##### Scalability

-Since the work done by the Dimension Store is IO intensive, it cannot handle hundreds of thousands of events.
+Since the work done by the DimensionsStore is IO intensive, it cannot handle hundreds of thousands of events.
 The purpose of the the Pre-Aggregation and Unification phases is to reduce the cardinality of events so that the Store will almost always have a small number of events to handle.
 However, in cases where there are many unique values for keys, the Pre-Aggregation and Unification phases will not be sufficient to reduce the cardinality of events handled by the Dimension Store.
 In such cases it is possible to partition the Dimensions Store so that each partition handles the aggregates for a subset of the dimension combinations and time buckets.

 #### The Code

 Configuration of the DimensionsStore involves the following:

 * Setting the JSON Schema.
-* Connecting Query and Result operators which are used to send queries to and receive results from the Dimension Store respectively.
+* Connecting Query and Result operators that are used to send queries to and receive results from the DimensionsStore.
 * Setting an HDHT File Implementation.
-* Setting an HDFS path in which to store aggregation data.
+* Setting an HDFS path for storing aggregation data.

 An example of configuring the store is as follows: